Abhi2050f/AQI-Prediciton-AICTE/README.md

 # AQI-Prediciton-AICTE
-This repo in for training AICTE Cycle
+This repo in for learning AICTE Cycle